 Guy M. Jean-Pierre, also known as Marcelo Dominguez de Guerra, was convicted by a federal jury in Denver of 28 counts of conspiracy, securities fraud, money laundering, wire and mail fraud.
 He will be sentenced July 10.

-Two others involved in the FusionPharm scheme – William J. Sears and Scott M. Dittman – pleaded guilty in 2016 and 2017 to co-conspiracy to defraud the Securities and Exchange Commission.
+Two others involved in the FusionPharm scheme – William J. Sears and Scott M. Dittman – pleaded guilty in 2016 and 2017 to co-conspiracy to defraud the U.S. Securities and Exchange Commission.
 Sears also pleaded guilty to filing false income tax returns.

 - With Jean-Pierre’s help, Sears and Dittman acquired a dormant, publicly traded penny stock firm, changed its name to FusionPharm and marketed growing pods to cannabis cultivators and vegetable farmers.